-Screenshot
+Screenshot Quality

 The most difficult pictures to take with the camera have always been screenshots.
 Screen images are a very important part of BeebMaster and I am very rarely happy with the images produced by the camera.
 The results are variable in the extreme and some of the pictures I have had to settle for have been downright poor.

 I had tried ways of recording the output from the BBC micro, originally onto video recorder, to capture images to use as screenshots.
 I never got this to work.
 Using the UHF output on the Beeb produced a very unsatisfactory picture, the composite video output was black-and-white only, and using an RGB-to-SCART lead would not work either.
-For technical reasons which are beyond me, a video recorder or DVD recorder doesn't seem to be able to pick up the RGB signal produced by the BBC when it's fed in via SCART.
+For technical reasons which were beyond me, a video recorder or DVD recorder didn't seem to be able to pick up the RGB signal produced by the BBC when it's fed in via SCART.

 There's much more on how to turn the monochrome Composite Video into full colour here.

-For each picture I want to capture, I usually record for about five seconds, pause, set up the next picture, and record again.
+For each picture I want to capture, I usually record for about three seconds, pause, set up the next picture, and record again.
 For "live action" activity, such as a utility or game running, I would normally run the sequence two or three times and record it each time to get the best chance of capturing everything I need.

 Before using Ubuntu, I used to have to trawl my way through the video, pressing pause every time I wanted a screenshot, using the save screenshot function, typing in a file name, checking the saved file was the frame I wanted and not the one before or the one after, and then carrying on to the next picture.

 Linux has a very handy function called "ffmpeg" which can be used from the command terminal.
-It is for converting video files between different formats, but also allows a video file to be converted to.jpg, in other words, extracting the frames from the video.
+It is for converting video files between different formats, but also allows a video file to be converted to jpg, in other words, extracting the frames from the video.
 It will extract every single frame, which becomes rather unwieldy, but also allows extraction of frames at a specific time interval, so I use it to create frames at intervals of 1.5 seconds, which is ample for what I need.

 The end result is a set of images which I can then look through and choose the ones I want to use on my website.
 From this point on, the method is the same as for making the picture sets from digital camera photographs.
-The frames are extracted at a size of 768x572 so I leave them at this size.
+The frames are extracted at a size of 768x572 for the 2006 DVD recorder, so I leave them at this size.
 There is no need to crop or rescale them, so I use Phatch to suffix them and take the quality to 70%, and then to make the preview size images.

 Sometimes it isn't convenient to connect the DVD recorder to the actual machine I want to capture, for reasons of space.
 To see what's going on, I have to have a monitor connected to the DVD recorder and there isn't always room to put the recorder and monitor right as close to the machine being captured as the lengths of cable and availability of sockets will allow.